-Swapping a baked potato for a sweet potato will give you extra fibre, while the tomatoes in this dish provide a good dose of vitamin C. Double the recipe and you’ll have plenty left for lunch the next day.
+Swapping a baked potato for a sweet potato makes for a delicious change and an extra boost of fibre.
+The tomatoes provide a good dose of vitamin C, and there’s protein and more fibre in the beans.
+Double the ingredients and what’s left overnight will turn into a super-tasty lunch the next day.

-This dish is: Gluten free • vegetarian • low in fat, saturated fat and sugar • high in fibre and protein • high in vitamin A • a source of vitamin C, potassium and manganese
+This dish is: gluten free ◦ low in fat, saturated fat and sugar ◦ high in fibre and protein

 - 400g tinned chopped tomatoes

 - 400g tinned, cooked haricot beans